Spencer Torkelson Player Props: Tigers vs. Giants

 Spencer Torkelson At The Plate

-- In four games this season, Torkelson has picked up an RBI, with more than one RBI once.
+- In five games this year, Torkelson has picked up an RBI, with more than one RBI once.

-- He has scored at least one run five times this year (41.7%), including one multi-run game.
+- In five of 13 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.